 By the age of 75, about 3 in 10 artists will experience significant vision loss due to macular degeneration, a leading cause of vision loss worldwide.
 Among many others, for instance, such notable figures as Georgia O’Keeffe and Edgar Degas developed the disease and adapted their working methods in ways that allowed them to continue creating art.
 While most common in people 60 years of age and older, on rare occasions, it also affects younger adults and children in a form known as Stargardt disease.

 Artists adapt to vision loss

-Though challenging, sometimes even catastrophic to experience, vision loss can rejuvenate an artist’s familiar subjects with fresh insights.
+Vision loss can also rejuvenate an artist’s familiar subjects with fresh insights.
 William Thon, for example, surrendered to painting completely by touch, pouring inks and water onto sheets of paper and drawing with his fingers by feel.
 His new working process led him to create images that were at once familiar and utterly transformed.

-At the Vision & Art Project, we tell the stories of exceptional professional artists who experience vision loss due to macular degeneration.
-In so doing, we help ensure the legacy of individual artists at what can be a challenging time in their lives and shed light on a hidden side of art history.
-We also hope to inspire a deeper respect for our profound capacity as humans to adapt and change.
+At the Vision & Art Project, we delve into the experiences of exceptional artists with macular degeneration.
+This helps to ensure the legacy of individual artists at what can be a challenging time in their lives, sheds light on a hidden side of art history, and inspires a deeper respect for our profound capacity as humans to adapt and change.